 About the estate:

-"The château owes its name to the Durfort de Duras family, a powerful family from the Southwest who settled in Margaux in the 14th century; in 1824, the Viscount de Vivens added his own name.
-Owned by the Lurton family since 1937, Gonzague inherited the estate in 1992 and modernized its operations.
-Located in the communes of Margaux, Cantenac, and Soussans, the Durfort-Vivens vineyard benefits from a terroir of deep gravelly slopes ideal for Cabernet Sauvignon.”
+“The château owes its name to the Durfort de Duras family, a powerful family from the Southwest who settled in Margaux in the 14th century; in 1824, the Viscount de Vivens added his own name.
+Owned by the Lurton family since 1937, Gonzague took over the estate in 1992 and has since modernized its operations.
+Located in the communes of Margaux, Cantenac, and Soussans, the Durfort-Vivens vineyard benefits from a terroir of deep gravel ridges that are ideal for Cabernet Sauvignon.”

 James Suckling